 Annex VI to Regulation (EC) No 1907/2006 sets out information requirements referred to in Article 10, point (a)(i) to (v) and (x), of that Regulation.
 Annexes VII to X to that Regulation set out standard information requirements for substances manufactured or imported in quantities of one tonne or more, 10 tonnes or more, 100 tonnes or more and 1 000 tonnes or more.

 In June 2019, the Commission and the European Chemicals Agency (‘the Agency’) concluded in the REACH Evaluation Joint Action Plan that certain information requirements in the Annexes to Regulation (EC) No 1907/2006 should be amended to provide more clarity on the obligations of registrants regarding the submission of information.

-Regulation
+To increase clarity of the registrants’ obligations, a number of information requirements in Annexes VII to X to Regulation (EC) No 1907/2006 and the general rules for adaptation of the standard testing regime in Annex XI to that Regulation have been amended by Commission Regulation (EU) 2021/979 of 17 June 2021, but in line with the objectives of the REACH Evaluation Joint Action Plan a number of information requirements remain to be clarified.

 Requirements concerning the general registrant information and substance identification information which a registrant is to submit for general registration purposes, laid down in Annex VI, sections 1 and 2, to Regulation (EC) No 1907/2006 should therefore be amended.